landonb/chjson/README.rst

 The ``cjonish`` Python C extension implements a developer friendly `JSON <http://www.json.org/>`__ codec.

-In addition to the machine-friendly JSON standard, it accepts:
+In addition to the machine-centric JSON standard, it accepts developer-pleasing syntax:

 * Single- ``//`` and multi-line ``/* */`` comments.
 * Trailing commas ``,``